yazanmaini/Flappy-Bird/README.md

 - Game restarts if the dog hits an obstacle.

-- player will use down-key to help the dog jump and get pass the obstacles.
+- player will use down-arrow key to help the dog jump and get pass the obstacles.

 Screenshot: